AdrieleMagistro/NDVI_Calculator/README.md

 ![](https://github.com/AdrieleMagistro/terraview/blob/main/imgs/ndvi.png)

 ## QGIS Visualization
-To make the result clearer, since the health of the plants can be related to NVDI in the way shown in the following image, I decided to use the QGIS Open Source Tool and choose a color scale that reflects the correlation described above.
+To make the result clearer, since the health of the plants can be related to NVDI in the way shown in the following image, I decided to use the QGIS Open Source Tool and choose a color scale that reflects the correlation previously described.
 ![](https://github.com/AdrieleMagistro/terraview/blob/main/imgs/plants_h.jpg)

 The final result is shown in the following figure.